gitmateusamaral/Factorial-Calculator/README.md

 # Factorial Calculator

-A simple factorial calculator using Windows Form Application
+A simple factorial calculator using Windows Form Application made by students of Nave RJ